kusa-mochi/baby-drawing/README.md

 # baby-drawing
-Drawing app for every babies.
+Drawing app for every babies using Windows.

 Babies can draw colored lines using a pen device **WITHOUT ANY BUTTONS, ANY CONTROLS AND ANY WINDOWS** so that drawing is not interrupted by non-canvas operations.

 Come on, let's draw!

 ![capture](https://github.com/kusa-mochi/baby-drawing/raw/master/baby-drawing-capture.png "capture")

+## Operating Environment

+- Windows 10/11 64bit

 ## Cautions